Feb 14, 2023, 12:59 PM

 We know how keen you are for your child to do well in the 11 plus, to give them every chance of securing a place at their school of choice.
 Our dedicated team of Education Experts are on hand to support you and your family every step of the way:

 Confused about applying to grammar schools, and not sure what you or your child needs to do?
 Atom’s friendly and informative Education Experts are on hand to support you and your child every step of the way.
-Book a call to discuss any questions you have about admissions processes and helping your child prepare for entry to a grammar school.
+Drop us an email with any questions you have about admissions processes and helping your child prepare for entry to a grammar school.

 Why not join over 2,000 parents already using our Atom Learning community WhatsApp groups?
 You’ll get access to free resources and advice, while our Education Experts will be on hand to provide instant answers to any questions you have about the school admissions process and your child’s exams.